 The Instagram website works great on mobile as well as desktop.
 And as you’re using Instagram from your computer, Instagram can’t tell when you’ve taken a screenshot.

-Navigate to Instagram.com, login and open the Instagram Story.
-If you’re on the desktop, you’ll find Instagram Stories on the right edge of the screen.
+Navigate to Instagram.com, log in, and open the Instagram Story.
+If you’re on desktop, you’ll find Instagram Stories on the right edge of the screen.